 Its origin Pan presents many and often conflicting versions, which demonstrates his antiquity and his deeply rooted presence in the popular religiousness of Greece, especially of Arcadia.

 The most widespread tradition wants him. son of Hermes and a nymph, usually her Druiope or Penelope.
 According to Homer's Hymn to Pan, when he was born he already had horns, legs and goat tail, causing horror to his mother, who abandoned him.
-Mercury wrapped him in animal skins and carried him to Olympus, where the gods laughed and accepted him; from this joy all came, according to an etymological interpretation, his name.
+THE Hermes He wrapped him in animal skins and carried him to Olympus, where the gods laughed and accepted him; from this joy all came, in an etymological interpretation, his name.

-Other traditions present him as indigenous deity of Arcadia, older than the Olympians, directly connected to the mountains, herds and wild forces of nature.
-In some versions he is considered his son Zeus or even a descendant of Kronos, evidence that brings him near pre-lympian cults.
+Other traditions present him as her native deity Arcadia, older than the Olympians, directly connected to the mountains, herds and wild forces of nature.
+In some versions he is considered his son Zeus or even a descendant of Cronus, evidence that brings him near pre-lympian cults.

 The Master Myths of Pan